Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Introduction and summary

 Next, let us discuss how the coverage of the moduli space depends on the background.
-We noticed that the area covered by solutions connected to a single seed decreases with increasing $k$.
-The reason is that the difference in $\theta$ between two adjacent seed solution is $2\pi/k$ and since our results suggest that the areas around different seeds do not overlap, they naturally get smaller with increasing $k$.
+We noticed that the area covered by solutions connected to a single seed decreases with increasing level $k$.
+The difference in $\theta_0$ between two adjacent seed solution is $2\pi/k$, and since our results suggest that the areas around different seeds do not overlap, they naturally get smaller with increasing $k$.
 The initial boundary condition $J_i$ affects the coverage of moduli space through the number and positions of seed solutions.
-In \cite{KudrnaWZW}, we noticed that (unless $J_i=k/2$) the seeds not only satisfy (\ref{theta}), but they also lie in the segment of the circle given by the initial D-brane.
-That means that the remaining part of the circle without any seeds is left mostly uncovered.
-Therefore the general trend is that the percentage of moduli space covered by OSFT solutions gets smaller with increasing $k$, especially when there is only a small number of seed solutions.
+In \cite{KudrnaWZW}, we noticed an additional condition that (unless $J_i=k/2$) the seeds lie in the segment of the circle given by the initial D-brane, which implies that the remaining part of the circle without any seeds is left mostly uncovered.
+Therefore the general trend is that the coverage of moduli space decreases with increasing $k$, especially for backgrounds which admit only a small number of seed solutions.
 A possible exception are backgrounds with $J_i=k/2$, which have seeds in the both halves of the circle.